msya/msya.github.io/_posts/2021-06-05-learning-shared-and-state-flows-with-tests.md

 val sharedFlow = MutableSharedFlow<String>()
 ```

 Unlike a state flow, the share flow doesn’t need a default value.
-The shared flow can be given a replay cout, buffer capacity or buffer overflow capacity.
+The shared flow can be given a replay count, buffer capacity or buffer overflow capacity.

 ### Shared Flow Collection